 Process design and scale-up

 gPROMS Food Processing Model Library

-NIZO is equipped with a wide range of advanced analysies tools for physical, chemical, microbial and sensorial properties .
-In addition to the analysies tools, NIZO has also designed and developed a range of dedicated high throughput screening (HTS) and micro-scale systems .
+NIZO is equipped with a wide range of advanced analysis tools for physical, chemical, microbial and sensorial properties.
+In addition to the analysis tools, NIZO has also designed and developed a range of dedicated high throughput screening (HTS) and micro-scale systems.
 Using these tools large amounts of relevant data can be gathered in an efficient way.
 Furthermore, the micro-systems are designed to mimic their large scale equivalents such that models derived from micro-scale data can directly be extrapolated to large scale systems.

 Semi-industrial scale facilities

-Besides analysies tools, HTS and micro-systems, NIZO also owns a large semi-industrial scale, food grade production facility (Processing Centre ) with a wide range of equipment covering heat treatment, membrane separation, fermentation, hydrolysis, evaporation, drying and cheese production.
+Besides analysies tools, HTS and micro-systems, NIZO also owns a large semi-industrial scale, food-grade production facility (Pilot Plant) with a wide range of equipment covering heat treatment, membrane separation, fermentation, hydrolysis, evaporation, drying and cheese production (see also the Virtual Tour).
 The flexibility and scale of the equipment makes it highly suitable not only for production trials, up-scaling and toll manufacturing, but also for model validation.

 Ben van der Deen is happy to answer all your questions.